alberlab/igm/README.md

    Installation on MacOS (updated, Spt 2019)
 --------------
-- this is to be avoided, we realized any MacOS update can suddenly compromise the functionality of the code.
-This installation was sometimes used to test different parts of the code in a serial environment, but never to generate populations)
+- this is tricky, we realized first hand that any MacOS update can suddenly compromise the functionality of the code.
+This installation was sometimes used to test different parts of the code in a serial environment, but never to generate populations.
--   Installation on MacOS poses additional challenges, especially on 11.14 Mojave (updated Sept 2019).  ```gcc``` compiler may not be pre-installed; instead, the more efficient ```clang``` might be (this can be checked with ```gcc --version```):
+-   Installation on MacOS poses additional challenges, especially on 11.14 Mojave (updated Sept 2019).
+Standard  GNU ```gcc``` compiler may not be pre-installed; instead, the more efficient ```clang``` might be (this can be checked with ```gcc --version```):

     ```
     $ which gcc